2016 Lanao del Sur local elections: 2nd District of Lanao del Sur

 The battle for the congressional race in the second district is shaping up to be between the powerful Alonto and the old yet influential Dimaporo clan.
 Incumbent Deputy Speaker of the House of Representatives of the Philippines Pangalian Balindong is barred for seeking another term, he will instead run for governor.
-His son, incumbent ARMM Regional Legislative Assembly Assemblyman Yasser Alonto Balindong is his party's nominee against the late Batasang Pambansa Speaker Pro-Tempore Macacuna Dimaporo's son-in-law Tubaran Mayor Jun Papandayan and two others.
+His son, incumbent ARMM Regional Legislative Assembly Assemblyman Yasser Balindong is his party's nominee against the late Batasang Pambansa Speaker Pro-Tempore Macacuna Dimaporo's son-in-law Tubaran Mayor Jun Papandayan and two others.